tobiscode/disstans/docsrc/tutorials.rst

 Tutorials
 =========

-The tutorials' goal is to show the general usage of disstans, fully using synthetic data.
+The tutorials' goal is to show the general usage of DISSTANS, fully using synthetic data.
-Building on this knowledge, the :doc:`Examples <examples>` then show how to use real data with disstans.
+Building on this knowledge, the :doc:`Examples <examples>` then show how to use real data with DISSTANS.

 .. toctree::
     :caption: Tutorials